awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 VM Import/Export supports importing Windows and Linux instances with the following file systems:

 **Windows \(32– and 64\-bit\)**
-MBR\-partitioned volumes that are formatted using the NTFS file system\.
-GUID Partition Table \(GPT\) partitioned volumes are not supported\.
+MBR\-partitioned volumes and GUID Partition Table \(GPT\) partitioned volumes that are formatted using the NTFS file system\.
+For GPT\-partitioned volumes, only VHDX is supported as an image format\.

 **Linux/Unix \(64\-bit\)**
 MBR\-partitioned volumes that are formatted using the ext2, ext3, ext4, Btrfs, JFS, or XFS file system\.
 GUID Partition Table \(GPT\) partitioned volumes are not supported\.